monktastic/blog/pages/metaphysics/layers-of-mind.md

 You very likely spend the vast majority of your day in such a semi-conscious state.
 You may have a hard time believing this, because the mind readily back-fills a sense of presence even when there was none.
-It's a little bit like your visual blind spot.
+It's a little bit like your visual blind spot: to find it, you have to know how to look.

 When you begin to meditate, you see for yourself just how busy your mind is, in a way that normally escapes your notice.
 You discover that *most* of your